xtream1101/break-room-bot/README.md

 ### Assets

 In the folder `src/assets`, create a theme folder, i.e. `src/assets/classic` Inside that folder you will need to put the following assets for your theme.
 All assets must be png format to allow for transparency.
+If you add a file called `about.txt` into your theme folder, then that text will render next to your theme when a user uses the command `/connect4 themes`.
+Only the first 200 characters will be displayed.

 The theme files that created the assets can be stored in the directory `raw_assets/`.